MauDagos/cl-jschema/README.md

 #### `cl-jschema:parse`

-Parse a JSON Schema.
+Parse a JSON Schema and return an instance of `CL-JSCHEMA:JSON-SCHEMA`.
 Allows parsing a string or a `CL:STREAM`.
 You may also supply it a previously parsed JSON that was parsed with `COM.INUOE.JZON:PARSE`.

 Keyargs `ALLOW-COMMENTS` and `ALLOW-TRAILING-COMMA` default to `NIL` but can be set to non-`NIL` to allow comments (`//`) or trailing commas, respectively.